nyc-purple-martins-2015/stash/README.md

 If you are on your mobile device, you have the option to take photos of food (must be from a restaurant), tag the location and details of the food and upload the photo to the application so others have the option to add it to their stash.

-Technologies:
--Ruby on Rails
--Google Places API
--Paperclip
--jQuery plugins
--Amazon S3
--OmniAuth

-Team:
-JiYoon Kim
-Matt LeFurge
-Rachel Lim
+Technologies: Ruby on Rails, Google Places API, Paperclip, jQuery plugins, Amazon S3, OmniAuth

-Nick Perri
+Team: JiYoon Kim, Matt LeFurge, Rachel Lim, Nick Perri